 If the counterparty fails on the settlement date itself, and more specifically if it fails after the Fund has delivered payment but before the counterparty has delivered its payment then there would be a small time-limited risk of payment versus non-payment.
 This occurs when a party faces possible loss between the time a settlement payment is made and a payment is received on the same business day.
 This risk is more frequent in exchange of different currencies.
-The manager applies operational settlement netting, thus allowing clients to reduce their settlement exposures by having smaller amounts due to or from them.
+Investment managers usually apply operational settlement netting, thus allowing clients to reduce their settlement exposures by having smaller amounts due to or from them.

-There is no movement of principal capital; the credit exposure to either party is represented by the profit or loss on the positions at that point in time i.e. £4.142m loss on the currency derivatives at 31 March 2022 (see Note 10c).
+There is no movement of principal capital; the credit exposure to either party is represented by the profit or loss on the positions at that point in time i.e. £4.142m loss on the currency derivatives at 31 March 2022 only, there are no investment liabilities 31 March 2023 (see Note 10c).